-You can connect up to 50 GoPros to a single Smart Remote.
+You can connect up to 50 GoPro cameras to a single Smart Remote.
 While most of the recent generations of GoPro have built-in wifi connectivity, not all of the cameras are compatible with the Smart Remote.
-Some GoPros can connect wirelessly to the GoPro mobile app but don’t let you pair a dedicated remote with the camera.
-Some recent examples with that limitation are the HERO7 Silver and White and the HERO (2018).
+Some GoPros support wireless connections to the GoPro mobile app but don’t let you pair a dedicated remote with the camera.
+Some recent examples with that limitation are the HERO7 Silver and White, and the HERO (2018).
 But so long as the camera supports connecting a dedicated remote control, you can mix and match different models in connections to the same remote.
-So you can, for instance, connect a GoPro HERO7 Black, a HERO5 Session, and a HERO4 Silver to the same Smart Remote at the same time.
+So you can, for instance, connect a GoPro HERO8 Black, a HERO5 Session, and a HERO4 Silver to the same Smart Remote at the same time.
 Or any other combination of compatible cameras, for that matter.
+(An important exception to this is when using the 360-degree Fusion and Max models—they can’t be remotely controlled along with other cameras.)
 You’ll get a status line at the top of the remote’s screen that tells you how many cameras are currently connected.

 The process for pairing the camera to the remote varies between models.
-Sometimes the process is very similar, such as between the HERO7 Black and the HERO6 Black.
+Sometimes the process is very similar, such as between the HERO8 Black and the HERO7 Black.
 But others, like the HERO4 Black and the Session models, use a different process.
 Rather than lay out each individually here, I’d recommend checking out the how-to guides I’ve put together for specific models:

 There’s no bulk way to pair the cameras to the remote–you’ll have to do each individually.
 So it can be a bit tedious.
 But as you finish pairing one camera, the remote will give you the option to connect another.

-But the good news is that once the remote and camera are paired the first time, it’s quicker to connect them after that.
+But the good news is that once the remote and camera are paired the first time, it’s much quicker to establish the connection after that.